 - You flew with an EU airline or the flight departs from an EU airport.

-Even though the flight delay of your inbound flight could be quite small, it could still prevent you from boarding your connecting flight.
+Even though the flight delay of your inbound flight could be quite small, it could still prevent you from catching your connecting flight.
 As a result, you might reach your final destination with a delay of over three hours which would mean that you could be entitled to compensation of up to €600.

 Read more about how to claim cancelled flight compensation.